madebykind/madebykind-v3/content/work/base51.md

 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8 lg:col-start-5">

-  ## Research and engagement

-  A discovery phase brought together young people, staff, stakeholders and volunteers through workshops and focus groups.
-This process helped uncover their needs, perceptions, and how Base 51 could better communicate its impact.

   ## Brand audit

   An in-depth review of Base 51’s existing identity highlighted opportunities to create a more engaging, cohesive brand presence.
 The goal was to refine their logo, colours, online platforms, and messaging to better reflect their energy and purpose.